 12th grade students will participate in a 4-day canoe adventure that challenges them to consider their life path after high school.
 Students will paddle the Namekagon River as they consider their future.
 The fall experience for both grades includes an opportunity to travel, camp, live, work and study together.

-Spring Intensives revolve around the interests of students with faculty direction during the last eight days of school in June.
+Spring Intensives revolve around the interests of students with faculty direction during the last days of school in June.
 Activities may be based in the Twin Cities, a music or art intensive with some time here and some on the road, or a backpacking or bicycle trip where students are gone the entire time.
 Working together as a group here or on the road will strengthen the community that has been forming all year long.
-Juniors are welcome to suggest topics for these experiences.
+Students are welcome to suggest topics for these experiences.

 Students also choose at least 2 electives.
 IB courses might be a one or two year course depending on their level.